 Strain thoroughly

-Strain through a fine mesh strainer β twice if needed.
-No loose plant particles should remain in the liquid used on the face.
-Any residue on skin can cause uneven staining or clog pores.
+Strain through a fine mesh — twice if needed.
+No plant particles should remain.
+Residue on skin can cause uneven staining or clog pores.

 -